 UNIVERSITY OF WISCONSIN River Falls

-UW-River Falls is home to over 200 organizations that include a variety of focuses including leadership development, fraternity/sorority life, diversity, education, and service opportunities.
-The Pre-Health Society, Biology Club, and Resource Management Club are groups of special interest to Biology majors.
+UW-River Falls is home to over 200 student organizations that include a variety of focuses including leadership development, fraternity/sorority life, diversity, education, and service opportunities.
+The Pre-Health Society, Biology Club, and Resource Management Club are groups of special interest to biology majors.
 They share common interests and meet for academic, social, and service activities.

-The UWRF Pre-Pharmacy Club is an organization on campus for students interested in Pharmacy to meet and engage in various activities.
-Some of the activities include attending Pharmacy preview days at various Pharmacy schools, job shadowing at area pharmacies, and partaking in volunteer opportunities.
+The UWRF Pre-Pharmacy Club is an organization on campus for students interested in pharmacy to meet and engage in various activities.
+Some of the activities include attending pharmacy preview days at various pharmacy schools, job shadowing at area pharmacies, and partaking in volunteer opportunities.
 The club also discusses what it takes to apply and get into pharmacy school.

-The Resource Management Club is a volunteer-based organization that provides many hands on experiences related to post-graduation fields.
-The club hosts events including invasive species removal, easement monitoring, duck house building, skiing/hiking outings at State Parks, wildlife monitoring, and more.
+The Resource Management Club is a volunteer-based organization that provides many hands-on experiences related to post-graduation fields.
+The club hosts events including invasive species removal, easement monitoring, duck house building, skiing/hiking outings at state parks, wildlife monitoring, and more.
 Volunteer events can be counted as honors student hours as well as help build a resume.

-In addition to the Resource Management and Bee Clubs, there are several student organizations at UWRF that focus on sustainability.
+In addition to the Resource Management and Bee clubs, there are several student organizations at UWRF that focus on sustainability.
 We Bike River Falls promotes bicycle friendly transportation and works to provide a greater accessibility to bicycles.
 UWRF Green Team promotes sustainability on and off campus through various activities, events, individual statements, and educational activities, and the Student Alliance for Local and Sustainable Agriculture (SALSA) focuses on advancing club member and community education through various activities and presentations.
-SALSA also maintains an organic vegetable and herb garden on the UWRF campus.
+SALSA also maintains an organic vegetable and herb garden on campus.
 The produce generated from the garden is processed into salsa and sauerkraut by club members, canned, and sold throughout campus and the community as a way of raising funds and awareness.